Connect with us

 In the relatively new carbon dioxide method, developed in the early 1970s, producers use high-pressure CO₂ to extract caffeine from moistened coffee beans.
 They pump the CO₂ into a sealed vessel containing the moistened coffee beans, and the caffeine molecules dissolve in the CO₂.

-Once the caffeine-laden CO₂ is separated from the beans, producers pass the CO₂ mixture either through a container of or over a bed of activated carbon.
+Once the caffeine-laden CO₂ is separated from the beans, producers pass the CO₂ mixture either through a container of water or over a bed of activated carbon.
 Activated carbon is carbon that’s been heated up to high temperatures and exposed to steam and oxygen, which creates pores in the carbon.
 This step filters out the caffeine, and most likely other chemical compounds, some of which affect the flavor of the coffee.

 These compounds either bind in the pores of the activated carbon or they stay in the water.
 Producers dry the decaffeinated beans using heat.
 Under the heat, any remaining CO₂ evaporates.
 Producers can then repressurize and reuse the same CO₂.